HMS Calypso (1783): Service history

 Calypso was first commissioned in September 1783 under Commander Ralph Dundas for service on the Irish and Scottish stations.
 She was then refitted at Plymouth and placed in ordinary in October 1785.
 She was paid off in October 1786.

 Her second commission began in January 1787 under Commander William Mitchell.
 After fitting for Channel service she sailed for Jamaica on 16 April 1787, returning to home waters in 1790 and once more being placed in ordinary.

 Calypso underwent a period of repair and was refitted at Portsmouth between July 1793 and March 1796.
 Her third commission began in January 1796 under Commander Andrew Smith, who took her to sea following her repair and refit to join Admiral Duncan's North Sea Fleet.

 In January 1797 Commander Richard Worsley took command and operated Calypso as a convoy escort and cruiser.
 Commander C. Collis succeeded Worsley in November 1797.
 Collis continued operating in this role until April 1798 when Calypso returned to Portsmouth for refit.

 Commander Henry Garrett took command in April 1799 and was succeeded by Commander Joseph Baker in November of that year.
 Baker took Calypso to the Caribbean, sailing for the Leeward Islands in February 1800.
-Whilst under Baker's command on this station, Calypso participated in several notable actions.
+Whilst under Baker's command on this station, Calypso participated in several actions.